tan2pow16/Grayscale_Superimpose/README.md

 This repo does not come with precompiled binaries.
 It just contains a single Java file and requires no 3rd party libraries.
 Jre 8 is required.

 ## Implementation details
 Please refer to [`details.pdf`](https://github.com/tan2pow16/Grayscale_Superimpose/blob/main/details.pdf) in this repo.
-The RGB to grayscale implementation in use is linear luminance CIE 1931 colorspace.
+The RGB to grayscale implementation in use is linear luminance in CIE 1931 colorspace.

 ## Usage
 `java.exe -jar compiled.jar --in1 <input_filepath_white_bg> --in2 <input_filepath_black_bg> --out <output_filepath> --res <width>x<height>`